Lars-m/gatsby-fullstackjs-spring2019/src/pages/period4a/day3.md

 ---
-period: "Flow-5"
+period: "Flow 4a"
-title: "GraphQL and Apollo"
+title: "Progressive Web Apps continued"
-date: "21-05-2019"
+date: "30-04-2019"
 pageintro: |

-   GraphQL Client side with Apollo
+   TBD
 ---

 ### Before this lesson you should: